YoungBoy Never Broke Again: Philanthropy

 In 2017, following the release of Gaulden's seventh solo mixtape, AI YoungBoy, he gave away $20,000 in cash in the neighborhood he grew up in.
-Just a year later, in October 2018, he gave a fan what seemed to be $10,000 for graduating high school in order to push more of his younger fans to stay in school.
+In October 2018, he gave a fan what seemed to be $10,000 for graduating high school in order to push more of his younger fans to stay in school.

 In April 2019, Gaulden headed down to Baton Rouge, Louisiana, his hometown, to feed the homeless in the area and set up a shelter for people in need while handing out food to the public.
-In August of the same year, while incarcerated, he and his team funded an annual "Back to School Drive" in order to give children school supplies, backpacks, clothes, alongside other necessities which may be hard for them or their families to acquire.
+In August 2019, while incarcerated, he and his team funded an annual "Back to School Drive" in order to give children school supplies, backpacks, clothes, alongside other necessities which may be hard for them or their families to acquire.
 Through a phone call from jail, Gaulden stated, "I hope everybody has fun.
 Thank you for coming".

-In 2020, following the release of his chart-topping sophomore studio album, Top, on behalf of the artist due to his legal circumstances, Gerald Gaulden, Cameron Brown, and Monique, all who have been around Gaulden since his childhood would donate school supplies funded by Gaulden to Capitol Elementary in Sacramento, California.
+In 2020, following the release of his chart-topping sophomore studio album, Top, on behalf of the artist due to his legal circumstances, Gerald Gaulden, Cameron Brown, and Monique, all who have been around Gaulden since his childhood, donated school supplies funded by Gaulden to Capitol Elementary in Sacramento, California.

-In November 2022, while on house arrest Gaulden partnered up with NAACP in order to donate 500 turkeys to Baton Rouge families in need for Thanksgiving.
-Furthermore, he funded a Thanksgiving buffet at Boil & Roux in Baton Rouge during his "Stop The Violence" movement in order to stop violence within black communities.Aye!
+In November 2022, while on house arrest, Gaulden partnered with the NAACP to donate 500 turkeys to Baton Rouge families in need for Thanksgiving.
+He also funded a Thanksgiving buffet at Boil & Roux in Baton Rouge during his "Stop The Violence" movement in order to stop violence within black communities.Aye!
 Stop the violence.
 Look at me!
 I could promise you it's a bigger side of life.
 Stop the violence.
 You could be a rich nigga, ya heard me?
 I could promise you.
-I ain’t gon’ tell you what's in my bank account bitch but aye – stop the violence!
+I ain't gon' tell you what's in my bank account bitch but aye – stop the violence!

-Just a month later, in December, Gaulden partnered up with his long-time rivals Fredo Bang and TG Kommas alongside NAACP and Metro Health Education in order to give back to their community in Baton Rouge, Louisiana, to donate thousands of toys to the youth for Christmas alongside donating toys to the children's sector of Baton Rouge's Our Lady of the Lake Regional Medical Center.
+In December 2022, Gaulden partnered with his long-time rivals Fredo Bang and TG Kommas alongside the NAACP and Metro Health Education in order to give back to their community in Baton Rouge, Louisiana, to donate thousands of toys to the youth for Christmas.
+They also donated toys to the children's sector of Baton Rouge's Our Lady of the Lake Regional Medical Center.
 They also hosted a private dinner to provide food and gifts for people who recently lost their homes in house fires.

-Ahead of the first date of Gaulden's Make America Slime Again Tour in Dallas, Texas, he donated $50,000 to two non-profit charities, Manifest Freedom and Urban Specialists.
-Gaulden appeared on WFAA news and said: "You know, a lot of people be getting hurt, so it ain’t really cool at this point to me, [...]
+In September 2025, ahead of the first date of Gaulden's Make America Slime Again Tour in Dallas, Texas, he donated $50,000 to two non-profit charities, Manifest Freedom and Urban Specialists.
+Gaulden appeared on WFAA news and said: "You know, a lot of people be getting hurt, so it ain't really cool at this point to me, [...]
 I just want to help in any way I can".